 The FunDza Literacy Trust was registered on 6 April 2011.
 The founding trustees were: Siki Mgabadeli, Mignon Hardie, Andrew Weeks and Lebogang Rangaka.
 The current board consists of the following members.

 Siki is an award-winning business journalist who has worked for various broadcasters in South Africa as a reporter, producer, anchor and editor.
-She is currently the radio presenter at Moneyweb and anchor of Moneyline on eNCA.
+She is currently Senior Business Anchor at eNCA.
 She has an Honours in Journalism from Rhodes University.
 She has been featured in the M&G SA Book of Women, and the M&G Young South Africans publications.
+Siki is an MA candidate at Wits University’s Journalism and Media Studies Department.

 Steve is passionate about using technology in education.
 He has been the fellow for 21st Century Learning at the Shuttleworth Foundation, was head of mobile at Pearson and has returned to UNESCO to lead a mobile learning project.
 In 2007 he was a research fellow at Stanford University, where he researched youth and digital media.
 He holds a Masters degree in Information Systems from UCT.